Who to Invite to Your Wedding?

 Make wedding guest list

-is one of the first steps after you get engaged, however it is not as easy as it sounds.
-Compiling a wedding guest list can be extremely stressful because people's feelings are involved.
-Here, we calls for extra tact and sympathy for others' feelings - and patience and understanding to avoid conflict.
+is one of the first steps after you get engaged.
+However it is not as easy as it sounds.
+Compiling a wedding guest list can be particularly complicated; you may be worried about offending someone because of not inviting him.
+However, only if you figure out the categories of your guests, you can deal with this problem easily.
 The pictures on the right and below are the "who to invite" flowchart.

 1.Family - immediate / extended.

-2. Friends which can be broken down even further.
+2. Friends that can be broken down even further.

 3. High school, college / graduate school